ptcodes/ptcodes.github.io/_posts/2020-05-28-static-blog-with-jekyll-and-amazon-amplify.md

 jekyll new my-awesome-site
 ```

-## Prerequirements
+## Pre-requirements

 Alright, we still need to do a couple of things.
 Please create a git repository with your Jekyll site.
 Amazon Amplify works with Github, Gitlab, Bitbucket and private git repositories.

-Please add a file called amplify.yml with the followent content:
+Please add a file called amplify.yml with the following content:

 ```yaml
 version: 0.1